schani/SimpLang/ASSIGNMENTS.md

     100

-If instead `a` is initialized with `1000000` it must not use more memory than, as above, with `100`.
+If instead `a` is initialized with `1000000` it must not use more memory than it does with `100`.

 The easiest way to achieve this, with a recursive interpreter, is to let the interpretation function return either a result, or a value that indicates that the innermost `loop` is to be rerun, including the new values to be bound.
+If your programming language supports exceptions, use can also use them instead.

 See the [README](README.md) on details of which positions `recur` can be used in.